cattsmall/thesis-website/_posts/2015-09-15-why-what-if-how-what-else.md

 Each topic will have contain several subtopics.
 I'll expand on that next week.

+###Mind map
 I also updated my mind map, as suggested by my thesis professor:
 ![Gameplay topics diagram](/assets/img/posts/2015-09-15/diagram_mind_map_v2.png)

 ##Advisor meetings
 My calendar now has 3 meetings with Frank Lantz's name on it for the next few months!
 Hurrah!
 That was easier than expected.

-##RA Survey
+##RA Survey & information-gathering
-I'm running a survey for RAs since my game is centered around the life of an RA.
+I'm running [a survey for RAs](http://goo.gl/forms/15MK3HBG67) since my game is centered around the life of an RA.
+At this time, 31 people have responded to it.
+I'm hoping to get that to fifty by Friday.
 Synthesized data to come soon!

+I'll also be meeting with a few people to question them more in-depth about their experiences.
+The plan is to get enough qualitative information to create stories that are plausible.
+In addition, I've been poking at #RAlife and #RAproblems on Twitter.
+Funny stuff.

 ##Character + game design ideation
 I spent time fleshing out the conflicts characters will have in the game.
 In addition, I attached it some important pieces of game design.
 Here are my notes, grabbed straight from Evernote!
 I'm still working on labeling the characters' conflicts as environmental, interpersonal, or personal.